Zumbi do Mato: History

 Zumbi do Mato was formed in 1989, and released two demo tapes by the early to mid-1990s, the eponymous Zumbi do Mato (1992) and Macacomóvel (1995), which catapulted them into fame in the underground circuit.
 Macacomóvel in particular caught the attention of producer BNegão (also a member of rap rock group Planet Hemp), who signed them to his label Qualé Maluco Records in 1997; their debut album, Menorme, came out through the label the same year and was lauded by the likes of singer and poet Rogério Skylab and music critic Alexandre Matias.
 Two follow-ups, Pesadelo na Discoteca and Adorei a Mesinha, came out in 2000 and 2005 respectively by Tamborete Records.

-In 2008 the band self-released their only live album, Toma, Figurão, recorded at a gig in Niterói and initially available for free download on their now-defunct official website; as of now, it can be purchased on their Bandcamp page.
+In 2008 the band self-released the live album Toma, Figurão, recorded at a gig in Niterói and initially available for free download on their former official website; as of now, it can be purchased on their Bandcamp page.
 The album would later be included in website La Cumbuca's list of the Top 200 Brazilian Albums of the 2000s, in 121st place.
 In 2010 the EP Saideira do Zé, their final release with original bassist Zé Felipe, came out, containing studio outtakes from the Toma, Figurão sessions; the recordings, dating from 2008 to 2009, were originally planned to be included in a deluxe physical release of Toma, Figurão which never came through.
 A DVD of Zumbi do Mato's performance was also scheduled to be released at some point, but those plans were eventually scrapped as well.

 Zumbi do Mato played its final show on January 13, 2013, after which Löis Lancaster announced the band's end.

 In August 2024, Zumbi do Mato reunited to release their first studio album in 19 years, Bosasova Bova, recorded at Estúdio Hanói, Rio de Janeiro.
 The line-up for the sessions includes bassist Zé Felipe (who also worked as a producer), Löis Lancaster in the vocals, Gustavo Jobim as keyboardist and Renzo Borges playing drums.
+On February 2, 2026, they released the live album Calma, Juventude, recorded the year prior during a gig at the Audio Rebel hub.